amartincolby/Rust-Quick-Guide/README.md

     the ToString trait, the hidden type of the function must be one or the other, &str or i32, it cannot be both.

-    Unlike anonymous types with un-typed parameters, calling a function with an opaque parameter type does not harden its hidden type.
+    Unlike closures with un-typed parameters, calling a function with an opaque parameter type does not harden its hidden type.
 For example, the above specific_function() accepts an argument that implements ToString, so an integer would work.
 If specific_function() is called with an integer, it